Home » Appetizer Recipes » Peperonata

 • White wine vinegar – You’ll find that just a dash of acidity enhances the flavor of peperonata.
 No white wine vinegar?
 Check out “Substitutions” below.

-• Salt – This is an ingredient that definity varies depending on your tastes.
+• Salt – This is an ingredient that definitely varies depending on your tastes.
 Remember that the right amount of salt is a personal preference but if a dish seems bland (not that peperonata could ever be accused of that!) adding a little extra salt usually does the trick in bringing out all the flavors.

 • Black pepper – I like a little bit of black pepper but this is entirely optional.